qbzzt/etherdocs/why.md

 If you had known I had already given Alice $7, you'd know I only had $3 and wouldn't trust me when I said I have $5 to pay you.
 This is the problem that blockchains solve.

 ### Public Commitments and Blockchains

+There is a very simple solution to the double spending problem.
+Send all money transfer messages to a central repository, and only count the money as having been transfered after the central repository approves that the money transfer.
+This is what we do with bank accounts when we use debit cards, after all.
+We tell the bank "pay $x to Y", and wait for an acknowledgement that the transfer took place.
+This solves the double spending problem, because the central authority knows exactly how much each identity has at any point.